 - Risk of bleeding into the stomach, joints and muscles

 At a young age, I had many nose bleeds that bled for a long time and caused me to lose a lot of blood.

 When I saw and felt this football-size ball of blood, I collapsed.
 I remember crawling across the ward floor to get help.
-I was rushed to emergency theatre to have the ball of blood drained and to stop the bleeding.
+I was rushed to the emergency theatre to have the ball of blood drained and to stop the bleeding.
 I had to stay in the hospital—sitting on a donut cushion—for ten days.
 At this point, no one had checked to see if I had a bleeding disorder.

-Throughout my life, I have had many problems because I bled a lot.
+I have had many problems throughout my life because I bled a lot.
 If I cut myself, it would take a long time to stop the bleeding.
 My legs, arms and stomach were full of bruises even though I knew I had not injured myself.
 My doctor at the time did not believe that I was bruising spontaneously and did not investigate.